 The follow-up stage is where most responses come in.
 People are busy and might miss your initial email, but a gentle follow-up reminds them of your offer.

-I prefer three follow ups, this is why, take a look at the replies from the campaign, the most replies come from the last follow up:
+I prefer three follow-ups.
+This is why: take a look at the replies from the campaign, most replies come from the last follow-up:

 Here’s how I approach follow-ups: